Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 # HTTP APIS

-use the HTTP APIs on oxen-server to upload data to a staging area on the branch.
-The data will not be committed until you review it and verify that you want it in the commit.
+You can also use the HTTP APIs on oxen-server to upload data to a staging area on the branch.
+This can be helpful to build directly into labeling workflows instead of interfacing with the CLI.

 You can specify a branch and a directory you would like to upload the data to in the URI.
 In the example below the branch is `add-images` and the directory is `annotations`.

 ```
 curl -X POST -H "Authorization: Bearer $TOKEN" -H "Content-Type: multipart/form-data"  -F file=@/path/to/image.jpg "http://$SERVER/api/repos/$NAMESPACE/$REPO_NAME/staging/$IDENTITY/dir/add-images/images"
 ```

-This will create a uniq file name for each file that is uploaded to avoid conflicts.
-It will return the file path that was created remotely.

 To view the files that are staged you can simply GET the staged data on the branch `/staging/dir/add-images`